When it comes to GitLab vs GitHub, what’s the best development platform for your team in 2021? Which one’s the best solution for your use case?

 Those are the key questions we’re answering in today’s post.

-Both GitLab and GitHub are development platforms with a strong focus on the open source Git system for distributed version control.
+Both GitLab and GitHub are development platforms focusing on the open source Git system for distributed version control.
 A whopping 87.2% of surveyed developers rely on Git for version control, collaboration, and smoother deployment.

 Git has become a foundational tool for developers in startups, enterprises, and even government positions.
 You can also use Git at Kinsta.